By Michael Lanza

 Know the Rules About Food Storage

-In many U.S. national parks—including parks inhabited by grizzly bears, like Glacier and Yellowstone, as well as parks with only black bears, like Yosemite, Mount Rainier, and many others—as well as in parks in the Canadian Rockies and elsewhere with large bear populations, most backcountry camping is in assigned campgrounds that have poles or cables for hanging your food (bring stuff sacks) or metal lockers for storing food.
+In many U.S. national parks—including parks inhabited by grizzly bears, like Glacier and Yellowstone, and parks with only black bears, like Yosemite, Mount Rainier, and others—as well as in parks in the Canadian Rockies and elsewhere with large bear populations, some to most or even all backcountry camping is in assigned campgrounds that have poles or cables for hanging your food (bring stuff sacks) or metal lockers for storing food.
 Other parks, like Grand Teton, require bear canisters.
 On public lands with fewer regulations, management agencies often still recommend the use of any of a few common and widely accepted methods of protecting food from animals.

 Keep Food Out of Your Tent